Buying Furniture in Indonesia

-Of course, not all carpenters are master craftsmen, so it's best to have good recommendations for the craftsmen before you hire them.
+Not all carpenters are master craftsmen, so it's best to have good recommendations for the craftsmen before you hire them.
 Ask for references from other expats that they have done work for recently.
 Every tukang kayu (carpenter) will tell you that he can make furniture, but that does not mean that his standards of quality will match yours.

+It may be difficult to obtain a guarantee against split wood from a furniture manufacturer.
+Be sure to get in writing whatever guarantee they offer for the furniture.
+Ask other expats who they recommend.
+Know though that the guarantee is probably only valid while you reside in Indonesia.
 The furniture may be in good condition during your stay in Indonesia, but a crack may appear soon after your return to your home country where the humidity is much lower.
 Guarantees won't do you much good when you're on the other side of the world.

 Wrought iron furniture is also available, in a variety of styles.

 European designer furniture and even La-Z-Boys are available, but are typically more expensive than locally produced alternatives.